fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 export default RepositoryList;
 ```

 Now, the <em>RepositoryList</em> component contains only the side effects and its implementation is quite simple.
 We can test the <em>RepositoryListContainer</em> component by providing it with paginated repository data through the <em>repositories</em> prop and checking that the rendered content has the correct information.
-This can be achieved by tagging the required <em>RepositoryItem</em> component's nodes with <em>testID</em> props.

 </div>